Pyrrha-Foundation/pyrrha-coin/doc/README_windows.txt

 Setup
 -----
 There are two ways to install Pyrrha on windows.
-You can either unpack the zip file into a directory and run nexa-qt.exe, or you can install using the *.exe install program which will put nexa-qt.exe within C:\users\<your account\appdata\roaming\nexa.
+You can either unpack the zip file into a directory and run pyrrha-qt.exe, or you can install using the *.exe install program which will put pyrrha-qt.exe within C:\users\<your account\appdata\roaming\pyrrha.
-If you want to add startup parameters you can create a config file "nexa.conf" within the corresponding install directory and add parameters as needed.
+If you want to add startup parameters you can create a config file "pyrrha.conf" within the corresponding install directory and add parameters as needed.

 The Pyrrha node creates the backbone of the P2P network.